Determine languages

 Describes the API for accessing, selecting and modifying languages, and strict language routing in Optimizely Content Management System (CMS).

-When describing the language concept in Optimizely Content Management System (CMS), the following language setting types are mentioned:
+Use the following language setting types when describing the language concept in Optimizely Content Management System (CMS):

-- System language – Used to control date/time formatting, sort order etc.
+- System language – Used to control date or time formatting, sort order, and so on.

-- User interface language – Controls the localized (translated) resources to display, determines the language of the user interface.
+- User interface language – Controls the localized (translated) resources to display and determines the language of the user interface.

 - Content language – The preferred language when displaying content.

-See Globalization for information about the language management concept in Optimizely CMS.
+See Globalization for information about the concept of language management in Optimizely CMS.

 Determine system language